Command Reference

 Description

 This interactive command guides you through setting up a new ccmd project.
-It prompts for essential metadata about your command and generates:
+It prompts for essential metadata and generates the appropriate project structure.

 ccmd.yaml- Command configuration file.claude/commands/- Directory structure for commands